NMRExchangeFormat/NEF/specification/Overview.md

     deposition must preserve the original names (possibly using a deposition-specific namespace for the new names).

+    4. Structures must be given in mmCIf format.
+In this format the author naming tags are used for the names in the NEF file, whereas IUPAC names are given as teh main identifiers.
+This gives a IUPAC-NEF mapping for each individual model in an ensemble.

-    4. For the common standard residues (20 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for residue types, as well as IUPAC atom names.
+    5. For the common standard residues (20 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for residue types, as well as IUPAC atom names.
 For the standard residues we will use UPPER-CASE for atom names.
 For non-standard residues applications